Table of Contents[Hide][Show]

 Other Types of Welcome Sequences

 While what we cover in this post relates to what you say to someone who has not purchased from you, there are certainly cases where a welcome sequence is warranted for buyers.
 This is a great way to kick off an onboarding workflow.
-We do this for our Mai Solution and Mai Theme customers to make sure they know not only that we appreciate them, but they understand where they can get support and find tutorials and feel confident what the next steps are in creating their website.
+We do this for our Mai Theme customers to make sure they know not only that we appreciate them, but they understand where they can get support and find tutorials and feel confident what the next steps are in creating their website.

 As part of our Mai Theme nurture/welcome series, we do this by sharing four emails, one per day.
 Each one focuses on another thing our customers can do to complete their website.
 Here’s a great example from email three where we share a pre-launch checklist.
 Additionally, this email includes a quick pitch of some courses we offer which tie in nicely with the provided content and how to use Mai Theme.